mzebrak/pygame-conways-game-of-life/README.md

 ## Features / Controls

-> - There is a possibility change the size of the window with the mouse, but the entire grid will be randomized and drawn as new
+> - There is a possibility change the size of the window with the mouse and cell alignment will be the same as before
 > - When decreasing the size of a single cell, the number of cells in the grid increases, but the old cell alignment is retained
 > - By increasing the size of a single cell, their number in the grid decreases, however, the new grid includes all cells relative to the top left corner
 > - It is possible to revive / kill cells with the mouse while the game is not paused, but sometimes it may be necessary to reduce the number of generations per second so that the update does not run too fast